KinexDev/meow/README.md

 It takes alot of inspiration from typescript, and lua(u).
 This is very much still work-in-progress, this is just a hobby project for me currently.
 You mostly write the lang in camelCase, functions and objects are in PascalCase.
+This language will be capable of running in AOT/Il2CPP.

 Here's an example of how the syntax will look (bound to change)